-In the absence of an Audit Committee, our Board has established a policy setting forth the procedures under which services provided by our independent registered public accounting firm will be pre-approved by the Board.
+Our Audit Committee has established a policy setting forth the procedures under which services provided by our independent registered public accounting firm will be pre-approved by our Audit Committee.
 The potential services that might be provided by our independent registered public accounting firm fall into two categories:

-- Services that are permitted, including the audit of our annual financial statements, the review of our quarterly financial statements, related attestations, benefit plan audits and similar audit reports, financial and other due diligence on acquisitions, and federal, state, and non-US tax services; and - Services that may be permitted, subject to individual pre-approval, including compliance and internal-control reviews, indirect tax services such as transfer pricing and customs and duties, and forensic auditing.
+- Services that are permitted, including the audit of our annual financial statements, the review of our quarterly financial statements, related attestations, benefit plan audits and similar audit reports, financial and other due diligence on acquisitions, and federal, state, and non-US tax services; and - Services that may be permitted, subject to individual pre-approval, including compliance and internalcontrol reviews, indirect tax services such as transfer pricing and customs and duties, and forensic auditing.